emmercm/metalsmith-plugins/packages/metalsmith-img-sharp/README.md

 Type: `{ name: string, args: unknown}[]`

-An array of Sharp methods to apply in order to each file.
+An array of Sharp methods to apply to each file.
 See the full [Sharp documentation](https://sharp.pixelplumbing.com/api-operation) on what resizing, compositing, color manipulation, and other functions are available.

 `args` can be one of: